While piriformis syndrome may be “over-diagnosed”, it can prove stubborn and troublesome for those unlucky enough to be afflicted with it.

 For Runners and Athletes

-While the last two causes of piriformis syndrome are more prominent in the unfit population, piriformis syndrome also plagues runners and other endurance athletes.
+While the last two causes of piriformis syndrome are more prominent in the less fitness-focused population, piriformis syndrome also plagues runners and other endurance athletes.

 So, why is that?

-The answer is that it usually comes down to their running (or cycling) styles and movement patterns.
+The answer is that it usually comes down to problems with their running (or cycling) styles and movement patterns.

 Similar to the cases above, when a particular running style leads to the overuse of one muscle group, an imbalance occurs.
 This leads to tightness in one group of muscles and weakness in others.